-3. GENERAL INFORMATION FOR BIDDERS
+4. GENERAL INFORMATION FOR BIDDERS

-A. Estimated Program Funding Proposals must be limited to the amount of funds that correspond to the specific program as stated in the renewal.
+A. Estimated Program Funding:

+Proposals must be limited to the amount of funds that correspond to the specific program as stated in the renewal.
 Each of the allocations represents a planning estimate provided by the California Department of Aging and is subject to change.
 Funding is contingent upon the availability of state and federal funds.

-B. Required Program Match
+B. Required Program Match:

 All bidders must provide a share of the program cost.
 The match must directly relate to the project and expansion activities being proposed.
-A minimum match is required for Title IIIB and Title IIIC funding.
-The Older Americans Act funding is not intended to be sole support for any service provided.
+A minimum 35% match is required.

+Older Americans Act funding is not intended to be sole support for any service provided.
 Funding from other sources is necessary to effectively provide services.
-Additional points for otherwise responsive proposals will be awarded for applicants who exceed the minimum matching requirements and who utilize Older Americans Act funding for primary gap filling purposes.
+Additional points for otherwise responsive proposals will be awarded for applicants who exceed the minimum matching requirements.

-C. Equipment Availability
+C. Equipment Availability: